 Proposals seeking only approval to ensure tax deductibility of awards pursuant to Section 162(m) will generally receive a favorable recommendation, subject to certain other requirements.
-This will not apply, however, if the 162(m)-related proposal is bundled with plan amendments in the same proposal (see FAQs #28).
+This will not apply, however, if the 162(m)-related proposal is bundled with plan amendments in the same proposal.

-27. How are plan proposals that are only seeking approval in order to qualify grants as "performance-based" for purposes of IRC Section 162(m) treated?
+26. How will ISS treat plan proposals that are only seeking approval in order to qualify grants as "performance-based" under IRC Section 162(m)?